kanaverse/bakana/docs/related/custom_datasets.md

-# Adding custom readers
+# Adding custom datasets

 ## Overview

-Developers can add new data readers to supplement the defaults in `src/readers`.
+Developers can add new dataset readers to supplement the defaults in `src/readers`.
 This is most useful for pulling data from external databases for entry into the **bakana** workflow.
 A new reader should be implemented as an ES6 class that satisfies the `Dataset` interface requirements below.